Monday, March 30, 2009

 Ethan kept running off into side caves.
 Luckily they were all dead ends.
 He kept lifting up his shirt for most of the pictures I took.
 Here are a few modest ones.

-There were a few tight squeezes....and yes we took Graham out of the front pack for this.
+There were a few tight squeezes... and yes we took Graham out of the front pack for this.

 We are so loving those cheeks.

-A first look at the rare and exotic ......house cat.
+A first look at the rare and exotic... house cat.

 Who was next to Rover.

-Followed by the ever elusive......chicken.
+Followed by the ever elusive... chicken.

 The day got better.
-We went to a museum and watched a very interesting film about the history of Arabian peninsula but it was difficult to understand the English at times.
+We went to a museum and watched a very interesting film about the history of the Arabian peninsula, but it was difficult to understand the English at times.
 It made me glad that in school we only had to study America's short history.
 Here it pretty much goes back to Adam.

+We finished the day at a hotel downtown where an authentic Indian feast had been prepared.
+I sampled and enjoyed all of it with the hopes that Graham wouldn't have a hard time the following day.
+He was fine.
 We spent a few hours at home in the afternoon relaxing.
 Zach got some TV and computer time.
-Ethan asked if he could have some Vacuum time.
+Ethan asked if he could have some vacuum time.
 He has loved playing with, taking apart, and reassembling our vacuums since he could walk.
-But this is a love hate relationship as he loves the mechanics of it but asks if the volume can be turned down.
+However, this is a love-hate relationship, as he loves its mechanics but asks if the volume can be turned down.

 We Got Wheels!

-Here is the low down on getting the car.
+Here is the lowdown on getting the car.

 Good thing we did all the reconnaissance before we left because they do not let you test drive cars here.

-Trip #1 Visit Toyota to get a Sequoia (my first choice) only to find out they do not come in 4 wheel drive here.
+Trip #1 - Visit Toyota to get a Sequoia (my first choice) only to find out they do not come in 4 wheel drive here.
 Head over to Nissan and start the process of getting an Armada.
 You do not have to shop around as all Nissan dealers are owned by the same person in this country.
-All Toyota dealerships are owned by the same person etc. At least that saved some shopping around.
+All Toyota dealerships are owned by the same person, etc. At least that saved some shopping around.

 Then we had to decide how to get the money out of our account.
-There are 2 ways: Go to the bank every day and write a check out for $2,000 in Rials (as this is the maximum you can withdraw in a day).
+There are 2 ways: go to the bank every day and write a check out for $2,000 in rials (as this is the maximum you can withdraw in a day).
 Or you can get a letter of approval from your boss and signatures from other individuals for the full amount.
-Neither are easy choices but we chose the latter and what a stinking headache it was.
+Neither are easy choices but we chose the latter-- and what a stinking headache it was.

 Here is Ethan holding all the cash before Chris left.